-Colby was commissioned lieutenant on 11 March 1742 and promoted commander on 30 March 1746 when he joined the newly purchased Albany 14 at Louisbourg.
-He held the command of this vessel was brief, for after sailing from Louisbourg on 7 July with dispatches for Rear-Admiral Peter Warren at Boston, the Albany was captured by the French frigate Castor 28 in Chedabucto Bay, Nova Scotia on 19 July 1746 with the loss of one man killed.
+Colby was commissioned lieutenant on 11 March 1741/2 and promoted commander on 30 March 1746 of the newly purchased sloop Albany 10 at Louisbourg.
+His command of this vessel was brief, for after sailing from Louisbourg on 7 July with dispatches for Rear-Admiral Peter Warren at Boston, the Albany was captured by the French frigate Castor 28 in Chedabucto Bay, Nova Scotia on 19 July with the loss of one man killed.
 By September Colby was back in London seeking a court-martial to enquire into the loss of his ship.

-Continuing in the Thames, he earned a great deal of acclaim when in company with the Coventry 28, Captain Carr Scrope, he fought an action with the French sail of the line Palmier 74 in March 1759.
-Initial contact was made off the Scilly Islands on the morning of the 12th, and in rough weather that prevented the Frenchman from opening its lower gun-ports the Thames chased her larger opponent and an accompanying frigate towards Brest, occasionally heaving too and exchanging broadsides.
-At one point the Thames was obliged to break off the action with five feet of water in her hold and the magazine floor flooded, but when the Palmier resumed her course towards Brest Colby brought the Thames with the Coventry under her stern on the darkening afternoon of the 13th and raked her for several hours until she entered port.
+Continuing in the Thames, Colby earned a great deal of acclaim when in company with the Coventry 28, Captain Carr Scrope, he fought an action with the French sail of the line Palmier 74 in March 1759.
+Initial contact was made off the Scilly Islands on the morning of the 12th, and in rough weather that prevented the Frenchman from opening its lower gun ports, the Thames chased her larger opponent and an accompanying frigate towards Brest, occasionally heaving too and exchanging broadsides.
+At one point the Thames was obliged to break off the action with five feet of water in her hold and her magazine floor flooded, but when the Palmier resumed her course towards Brest Colby brought the Thames with the Coventry under her stern on the darkening afternoon of the 13th and raked her for several hours until she entered port.
 His command returned to Plymouth for repairs shortly afterwards.

-On 18 May 1759 he earned further honour when he assisted the Chatham 50, Captain John Lockhart, and Venus 36, Captain Thomas Harrison, in the capture of the French frigate Arethusa 32 in Audierne Bay, being instrumental in forcing her into action and losing four men killed and eleven wounded.
+On 18 May 1759 he earned further honour when he assisted the Chatham 50, Captain John Lockhart, and the Venus 36, Captain Thomas Harrison, in the capture of the French frigate Arethusa 32 in Audierne Bay, being instrumental in forcing her into action whilst losing four men killed and eleven wounded.
 The Chatham and Thames reached Plymouth with the prize shortly afterwards.
-In February 1760 the Thames brought seven victuallers and a French prize into Plymouth from Quiberon Bay, and Colby remained with her for another year, capturing the Morech 18 in company with the Coventry off Le Havre, and taking the privateer Bien Aime 36 off Tory Island on 26 September, which prize she carried in Lough Swilly.
+In February 1760 the Thames brought seven victuallers and a French prize into Plymouth from Quiberon Bay, and Colby remained with her for another year, capturing the French privateer Morech 18 in company with the Coventry off Le Havre, and taking the privateer Bien Aime 12 off Tory Island on 26 September, which prize she carried in Lough Swilly.

-Captain Colby continued to command the Fame in the Leeward Islands during the early part of 1779 but he died later that year, his demise being reported in the newspapers back home on 5 June
+Captain Colby continued to command the Fame in the Leeward Islands during the early part of 1779, but he died later that year, his demise being reported in the newspapers back home on 5 June

 He bought the elegant property of Ffynnonau in Pembrokeshire in 1752, the ownership of which passed to his nephew on his death.